jose-elias-alvarez/typescript.nvim/README.md

 require("typescript").setup({
-    disable_commands = false, -- prevent the plugin from creating Vim commands debug = false, -- enable debug logging for commands server = { -- pass options to lspconfig's setup method on_attach = ...,
+    disable_commands = false, -- prevent the plugin from creating Vim commands debug = false, -- enable debug logging for commands go_to_source_definition = {
+        fallback = true, -- fall back to standard LSP definition on failure },
+    server = { -- pass options to lspconfig's setup method on_attach = ...,
     },
 })
 ```

+Note that command-specific configuration affects Vim commands, not the Lua API.

-**Note:** if you have `require("lspconfig").setup({})` anywhere in your config,
+**Important:** if you have `require("lspconfig").setup({})` anywhere in your
-make sure to remove it and pass any options you were using under the `server`
+config, make sure to remove it and pass any options you were using under the
-key. lspconfig doesn't allow more than one setup call, so your config will not
+`server` key. lspconfig doesn't allow more than one setup call, so your config
-work as expected.
+will not work as expected.

 ## Features